chaoting-sun/simple-image-uploader/README.md

 _b.
 Receive image in backend_

-I used _multer_ to handle FormData. _multer_ is a Node.js middleware for handing multipart/form-data, which is a Content-Type that is essential for sending different types of data in a single HTTP POST request.
+I used Multer to handle FormData.
+Multer is a Node.js middleware for handing multipart/form-data, which is a Content-Type that is essential for sending different types of data in a single HTTP POST request.

+`upload.single("file")` tells Multer that the file should be extracted from the `"file"` field in the incoming form data.
+Then, we can access the form data by `req.file` to access our image.

 The `req.file` is an object including the following properties: fieldname, originalname, encoding, mimetype, buffer, and size.